 3. Upload Own Content Whenever Required

-It's hard to imagine, but if you've sifted through the Crello's massive library of design objects and couldn't find what you were looking for, here goes an alternative option for you:
+It's hard to imagine, but if you've sifted through Crello's (Now VistaCreate) massive library of design objects and couldn't find what you were looking for, here goes an alternative option for you:

 Upload your own content there!